-I know you may have more questions about peas.
+I know you may have more questions about homegrown peas.
 Here are a few common questions and their answers.
 Feel free to ask questions in the comments below if you have anything else you want answered.

 How Many Types of Peas are There?

-There are three types of peas.
+There are 3 types of peas.
 The English or garden pea, snow peas and sugar snap peas.
 With so many different names, especially with the English peas, it’s easy to think there are more than just 3 different types.